gvwilson/thirdbit/src/fiction/in-heck/outline.md

     -   But can't risk getting too close to Consensus for fear of being assimilated
 -   Offers Maddy a discombobulator that hides her from bots
     -   Not invisible but unnoticeable
+    -   It isn't "tech": bots invented it, so anyone can use it
--   She uses it to escape from the tower into the Mire
+-   Maddy uses it to escape from the tower into the Mire

 ### Chapter 8: The Free Bots (Gumption's PoV / day 3)